SHOTS - Ultra short stories podcast

 Listen to the SHOTS podcast on:

 The English version of my SHOTS podcast episodes will be appearing starting December 2022.
-You can type the exact title in your podcast app: SHOTS - Ultra short stories podcast, or go directly to podbean if you don't have a podcast app.
-Below you can click on the buttons, at this moment linked to the Dutch versions.
+You can type the title in your podcast app: SHOTS - Ultra short stories podcast, or go directly to Zencastr if you don't have a podcast app.
+Below you can click on the buttons to go to Google Podcasts, Spotify and Zencastr.
+(Apple Podcasts will follow soon, as of 12 December 2022.)

 About the origins of these stories